Property

 In C#, a property is a special type of programming construct or method that allows to get or/and set fields of a class.
 Property enables the safe use of data under C# programming.

 A property is a programming construct in C# that consists of get blocks or/and set blocks.
-Within the get block, we provide the right to gate of a field of a class to another class.
-Similarly, within the set block, we write the logic according to which another class can change a field of the current class to set.
-In this way, we can say that under C# programming, a property is a programming construct with the help of which a private field of a class can be obtained or set by an object of another class.
-It is to be remembered that a property class contains the logic of the gate being set for the same field.
+Within the get block, we provide the logic to get a field.
+Similarly, within the set block, we write the logic according to which another class can modify the value of a field of class.
+So, a property is a language construct with the help of which a private field of a class can be obtained or its value can be modified another class.
+It is to be remembered that a property class contains the logic of getting or/and setting of the field.
 For example, if a class has three private fields then we have to provide three different properties for these three private fields within the class.

 To declare the property of any field we should follow the following syntactic rules

-3. The access modifier of the property should be given public so that it can be accessed by any other class.
-Others can also use other access modifiers, this is decided keeping in mind the needs of the business.
+- The access modifier of the property should be given public so that it can be accessed by any other class.
+We can also use other access modifiers such as protected; this is decided keeping in mind the needs of the business.

 namespace PropertyEx